 Whenever you enter an exhibit at the Fernbank Museum, you’re trusting that museum staff have designed and built it to be safe.
-If they overlooked some safety precaution and it results in injury, you should not blame yourself.
-The law says that their negligence contributed to your injury, and that they are liable for some or all of the costs.
+If they overlook some safety precautions and it results in injury, you should not blame yourself.
+The law says that their negligence contributed to your injury and that they are liable for some or all of the costs.

 It depends on whether you are a visitor or a museum employee.

 As a visitor, you may have a claim to recover 100% of your costs and damages related to the injury.
 This can include:

 - All of your medical expenses (including surgery, doctor visits, medication and physical therapy)

 - Reimbursement of missed work time or lost wages